Our climate action

 Scope 3: Other indirect emissions originating from our value chain

-Mainly emissions associated with purchased goods and services, components for new renewable energy plants, transportation, waste management, business travel, and employee transportation.
+Mainly emissions associated with purchased goods and services, components for new RE plants, transportation, waste management, business travel and employee transportation.

 Our climate goals

-We have worked to reduce our emissions from company cars, and we have compensated for the remaining scope 1 and 2 emissions that we have not been able to eliminate through verified measures such as guarantees of origin and carbon removal credits.
+We have worked to reduce our emissions from company cars, and the Scope 1 and 2 emissions we have not been able to eliminate we have compensated for through verified measures such as green certificates and credits for CO₂ removal.

-We are maintaining our 2025 targets and are developing our climate strategy, which will include new future targets.
-To ensure we achieve these targets, we continue to work systematically to manage our GHG emissions through the three pillars of our climate strategy:
+We maintain our 2025 targets and are further developing our climate strategy, which will include new future targets.
+To ensure we reach these targets, we continue to work systematically to manage our CO₂ emissions through the three tracks of the climate strategy:

 1

-Map our carbon footprint with the best possible data quality
+Map our climate footprint with the best possible data quality.

 Go to section